ii8/every-language/README.md

 name = "C++"
 ...
 ```
-The available parameters and their meanings are listed in `Lang.gren.in`.
+The available parameters and their meanings are listed in `Lang.elm.in`.
 The `example` should be idiomatic, concise and demonstrate the most important
 or unique language features.